salehgomaa60/printf/README.md

-this is printf project by alx-students
+this is a collaboration between sizwe zwane and salehgomaa alx students